DoraXue/DoraXue.github.io/README.md

 	  			<img class="rcorners" src="pictures/portrait.jpg" width="200" height="200" align="right"/>
 				</div>
 				<div class="col span_2_left">
-					<p>I am a Ph.D. candidate in Chemical Engineering at UC Davis and my research is in the general area of process systems engineering, with emphasis on computational modeling, simulation, control and optimization of networked process systems. </p>
+					<p>I am a Ph.D. candidate in Chemical Engineering at UC Davis and my research is in the general area of process systems engineering, with emphasis on computational modeling, simulation, control and optimization of networked process systems.
+I'm also a Double Major MS in Statistics now!</p>

-					<p>I'm taking courses in statistics as I find them really fanscinating.
-Some of my research also involves data-based model identifications, and optimization problems.

 <div class = "ex3"> </div>